 Within the Group’s supply chains, we require suppliers to comply with the Responsible Procurement Guidelines, which contain provisions on the prohibition of child labor and all forms of forced labor, among other matters.
 We also periodically check the status of supplier compliance and request corrective measures as necessary.

 The GS Yuasa Group complies with the laws and regulations of every country and region, taking all necessary steps to meet the provisions of the UK's Modern Slavery Act enacted in 2015 and the Gender Pay Gap Information Regulations enacted in 2017 as one of the activities involved in securing the transparency of business.
+GS Yuasa Battery Europe Limited (GYEUR), an overseas Group company in the United Kingdom, has released statements on its website regarding these laws and regulations and information on the status of its undertakings.
+This company will continue to periodically release information in the future.

 Refer here for relevant information (link the GYEUR website).